 Instructions

 - Combine everything except the club soda.
-In a very large pitcher, combine the pineapple juice, wine, and the contents of the bowl with the sugar and fruits.
+In a very large pitcher, combine the pineapple juice, wine, and the bowl of sugar and fruits.
 Let the mixture chill in the fridge for at least 2 hours.

 - Add the club soda and serve.
-Pour in the club soda, stir the sangria, and serve, with a slice of jalapeno and chunk of pineapple for garnish.
+Just pour the club soda before serving.
+Stir gently and serve the sangria, garnished with a slice of jalapeno and a chunk of pineapple.